-From newbie to gnarly: Rider hits her stride on the slopes
+From newbie to gnarly: Rider hits her snowboarding stride at Lake Louise

-Genie Wong gives big kudos to an aunt and uncle for introducing her to snowboarding and as a result learning to love Alberta winters.
-Growing up in Macau, China, Wong came to Calgary to go to high school and her aunt and uncle didn’t want their niece sitting around at home all winter.
+Lake Louise, AB - Genie Wong gives big kudos to an aunt and uncle for introducing her to snowboarding and as a result learning to love Alberta winters.
+Growing up in Macau, Wong came to Calgary to go to high school and her aunt and uncle didn’t want their niece sitting around at home all winter.

 “You should come along and have some fun in winter.
 This is a Canadian sport, and you should do it,” her aunt told Wong, who was living with them at the time.

-As an athletic person, having played basketball in China, Wong, 25, didn’t need much convincing and embraced the sport with gusto.
-She now refers to Lake Louise her “habitat.”
+As an athletic person, having played basketball in Macau, Wong, 25, didn’t need much convincing and embraced the sport with gusto.
+She now refers to Lake Louise as her “habitat.”

 “This is my first time at the back bowl, and I was so amazed by how great it looked - definitely a million-dollar view and it has LOTS of powder because not many people go.”